jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 ).chain().run_if(in_state(GameState::Playing)));
 ```

 The `.chain()` ensures systems run in order.
-Input sets state and velocity, animation responds to state changes, physics moves the entity, and animation playback advances frames.
+Input sets state and velocity, animation responds to state changes, physics moves the entity, and animation playback animates the character.